 Healthy Families - Dalton

-Program Funding: The program currently receives funding from the Department of Human Resources, Safe and Stable Families Program, Governor’s Office of Children and Families, Mohawk Foundation, and United Way of Northwest Georgia.
+Program Funding: The program currently receives funding from the Department of Public Health, Department of Human Resources, Safe and Stable Families Program, Mohawk Foundation, the Alan S. Lorberbaum Family Foundation, Roman Open, United Way of Northwest Georgia, and private donations.

 Child-related outcomes include but are not limited to: